Assisted Living vs. Nursing Home

 What Is the Difference Between Assisted Living and a Nursing Home?

-In general, assisted living is for people who might need help with daily tasks.
+Assisted living is generally for people who need help with daily tasks.
 Nursing homes are for people who need a higher, more consistent level of care, often round-the-clock.
 Both assisted living facilities and nursing homes offer some of the same essential services, but studying the differences below can help you decide which type of care you need.

 Assisted Living Nursing Home